Negative and positive rights: When negative and positive rights conflict

 Rights are deemed to be inalienable.
 However, in practice this is often taken as graded absolutism, as rights are ranked by their degree of importance, and violations of less important rights are accepted in the course of preventing violations of more important ones.
 Even if the right to not be killed is inalienable, the corresponding obligation on others to refrain from killing generally has at least one exception: self-defense.
 Certain widely accepted negative obligations (such as the obligations to refrain from theft, murder, etc.) are often considered prima facie, meaning that the legitimacy of the obligation is accepted "on its face"; but even if not questioned, such obligations may still be ranked for ethical analysis.
-Most modern societies insist that other, very serious ethical questions need to come into play before stealing can justify killing.
-Due to being universally regarded as one of the highest, if not the highest obligation, the obligation not to kill is significantly greater than the obligation not to steal.
+Most modern societies insist that other ethical questions need to come into play before stealing can justify killing.
+Due to being universally regarded as one of the highest obligations, the obligation not to kill is significantly greater than the obligation not to steal.
 This is why a breach of the latter does not justify a breach of the former act.

 Positive obligations confer duty.
 In ethics, positive obligations are almost never considered prima facie.
 The greatest negative obligation may have just one exception—one higher obligation of self-defense.
 However, even the greatest positive obligations generally require more complex ethical analysis.
 For example, one could easily justify failing to help, not just one, but several injured children quite ethically, in the case of triage after a disaster.
 This consideration has led ethicists to agree in a general way that positive obligations are usually junior to negative obligations, as they are not reliably prima facie.
 Some critics of positive rights implicitly suggest that because positive obligations are not reliably prima facie, they must always be agreed to through contract.